How to remove Bandage adhesive from Skin?

 Petroleum Jelly

-Petroleum Jelly is thick which makes it easier to adhere to the skin.
-It is very hydrating and won’t dry the skin.
-Apply a small amount on to the affected area and let it sit for five to ten minutes and then clear it off with the help of a paper or cloth towel.
+Petroleum Jelly is thick which makes it easy to apply to the skin.
+It is also very hydrating.
+Apply a small amount on to the affected area and let it sit for five to ten minutes, then wipe with a clean cloth or paper towel.

 Other Alternatives to removing Bandage Adhesives